-This is an application by Richard A. Mott concerning a Determination issued by a Delegate of the Director of Employment Standards, on December 1, 2000, against him as a Director of

-United Used Auto & Truck Part Ltd. ("United" or "company") for two months unpaid wages.
-Liability was also imposed on two other directors of United, Ian G. Mott, and Howard I. Mott.
-These gentlemen, both represented by the same counsel have filed appeals, and these appeals will be dealt with in separate decisions.
+This is an application by Howard I. Mott concerning a Determination issued by a Delegate of the Director of Employment Standards, on December 1, 2000, against him as a director of United Used Auto & Truck Part Ltd. ("United" or "company") for two months unpaid wages.
+Two other directors of United have filed appeals, and these appeals will be dealt with in separate decisions.
 This application was decided upon the written submissions, filed by the parties.
+I note that counsel for Mr. Mott, was also counsel for another director, Ian G. Mott.
+The submissions made by counsel for Mr. Mott appeared identical on both files.